nt4f04uNd/wt-contextmenu/README.md

 **Done!**

-P.S.
 If you have something not working - try to run `registry.bat` again and avoid any spaces before and after paths.

+## Removal

+Run `remove.bat` as Admin